The Importance of Regular DEXA Scans for Bone Health

 Bone density scans are medical imaging tests used to evaluate bone health by measuring the amount of minerals, such as calcium, in bones.
 A DEXA scan is the most common and accurate method used for this purpose.

-This painless procedure usually takes about 10 to 30 minutes.
+This painless procedure typically takes about 10 to 30 minutes.
 During the scan, you will lie on an open table while a low-dose X-ray machine passes over your body, focusing on the hip and spine areas.
 The results provide valuable insights into bone density and help identify individuals at risk of fractures.
 For instance, studies estimate that one in two women and one in four men over the age of 50 will experience a fracture due to osteoporosis.

 Why Regular Testing is Essential